solgenomics/BrAPI-js/docs/README.md

 <a name="keys" href="#keys">#</a> _node_.**keys**(_callback_) [<>](src/Context_Nodes.js "Source")

 Creates and returns a child _Context Node_ which transforms each datum in a manner similar to [_node_.map()](#map).
 However, instead of modifying the data, it will modify the key for each datum.
 The _callback_ function is called with two arguments (_datum_, _currentKey_) and should return a new key to replace  _currentKey_.
-Keys returned by the _callback_ function may be any primitive.
-If the _callback_ function returns an object, it will converted to a string before being used as a key.
-A single key should not be assigned to two separate datum, doing so will result in errors later in the dataflow.
+Keys returned by the _callback_ function may be any value.
+If the _callback_ function returns any other than a string, it will converted to a string before being used as a key.
+A single key should not be assigned to two separate datum, doing so _will_ result in errors later in the dataflow.

 ### Accessing Data Output